TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

 Moreover, it’s a great place to socialize!
-Who in their rightest mind will not want to root for this social festival of India?
+Who in their rightest mind would not want to root for this social festival of India?

 Your mind here will juggle between emotions and why not?
 Who gets to spend their December at a heritage city every day, right?

-This upcoming festival in India is a bliss for all festive heart and if you too love tourism fairs and festivals of India, then it’s all that you will ever ask for.
+This upcoming festival in India is a bliss for all festive hearts and if you too love tourism fairs and festivals of India, then it’s all that you will ever ask for.

 PUSHKAR CAMEL FAIR, RAJASTHAN

-A multi-day livestock fair with camels, horses, and elephants on display, it calls out for a visit, don’t it?
+A multi-day livestock fair with camels, horses, and elephants on display, it calls out for a visit, doesn’t it?

 Step into the majestic kingdom of royal India for an eight-day carnival that will pamper your inner culture vulture like a dream.

-The abundance of colorful themes, friendly competitions, and mind-boggling art pieces makes this festival an unrivaled treasure.
+The abundance of colorful themes, friendly competitions, and mind-boggling art pieces make this festival an unrivaled treasure.